Multi-exposure HDR capture: Tone mapping

 Tone mapping reduces the dynamic range, or contrast ratio, of an entire image while retaining localized contrast.
 Although it is a distinct operation, tone mapping is often applied to HDR files by the same software package.

 Tone mapping is often needed because the dynamic range that can be displayed is often lower than the dynamic range of the captured or processed image.
-HDR displays can receive a higher dynamic range signal than SDR displays, reducing the need for tone mapping.
+HDR displays can display image at a higher dynamic range than SDR displays, reducing the need for tone mapping.

 Types of HDR

 HDR can be done via several methods: